 The Teton is best suited for the budget camper that needs to be able to cook a good meal but isn't super picky or hard on their gear.
 If you're a once-a-month (or less frequent) camper that mostly enjoys simple meals of canned soup and boxed macaroni and cheese with 2-3 friends, this model saves you significant dough.
 But, if you want to be able to simmer like a pro and boil super fast, there are better, albeit pricier, choices.
 And, if you plan to cook for large groups regularly, we recommend taking a gander at the Pro 60X or Explorer 2-Burner.

 This is a great stove for simple low impact use.
 It'll do what a stove is meant to do, simply and fairly efficiently.
 Just make sure you bring a lighter, as the auto-ignition system only worked about half the time for us.

-This was the cheapest two-burner in our entire review, retailing for just $75.
-While there were some performance issues and much better functioning options in our review, this is a fair price for what you get.
+While there were some performance issues and much better functioning options in our review, $88 is a decent price for what you get.
 If you're not someone who camps often, it makes sense to get something simple and affordable.
 However, the Coleman Classic

 performs a smidge better across the board and is frequently found online at a steep discount.

 We are lukewarm about the Teton overall.
 It's adequate and available at a nice price, but it didn't blow us out of the water and is of noticeably lower quality than the Camp Chef Everest.
 It offered good wind resistance and decent boiling times, but it didn't simmer overly well and we fear it may not withstand the test of time if you are someone that camps often and cooks fiercely.